capactio/capact/docs/tutorial/content-creation/README.md

 > The `signature` field is required, but currently we don't have implemented yet a signing mechanism.
 You can put a dummy value there.

-After we have the InterfaceGroup, let's create the Interface, for installing BitBucket.
+After we have the InterfaceGroup, let's create the Interface, for installing Confluence.
 Create the directory `./och-content/interface/productivity/confluence`.
 Inside this directory, create a file `install.yaml` with the following content:
 ```yaml
 ocfVersion: 0.0.1